JuliaLang/julia/doc/manual/modules.rst

 within your ``__init__`` function.
 It is only safe to initialize them outside of ``__init__`` if you know that the keys have a ``hash`` method that depends only on the value of the object and not the address; this is the case for hashes of numeric types, for example.
+Another exception is the `ObjectIdDict` dictionary type, which is specially handled by precompilation so that it is safe to initialize at compile-time.